MSc Business with Financial Management with Advanced Practice

 In the final semester, if you have completed an internship you will complete your research and write your dissertation.
 Every student has a personal research supervisor and will be required to submit an assessed research proposal prior to embarking on the dissertation itself.
 For those not undertaking an internship and depending on what grade you achieve on the consultancy project, you will undertake an applied management work investigation or dissertation in the final semester.

-This stage of your programme offers you the opportunity to secure a 12-15 week internship, or complete a group consultancy project, giving you experience of the workplace environment or live business issues, both an excellent way to put your learning into practice.
+This stage of your programme offers you the opportunity to secure a 12-15 week internship, or complete a group consultancy project, giving you the experience of the workplace environment or live business issues, both an excellent way to put your learning into practice.

 This stage of the MSc Business with Financial Management with Advanced Practice takes place between your second and final semesters and lasts one semester (12-15 weeks) in duration.